|Tabular Pericyclic Reaction Selection Rules|

 The rules work on the premise that favourable pericyclic reactions will proceed via an aromatic transition state.
 There are in fact two basic kinds of relevant aromaticity that differ fundamentally in their symmetry/topological properties.
 Depending on whether the reaction is promoted by heat or light (Δ or hν) we can divide the rules into a total of five categories.

-1. Thermal (closed shell electronic state) with ~plane of symmetry/suprafacial and no twist: Hückel Aromaticity
+Thermal (closed shell electronic state) with ~plane of symmetry/suprafacial and no twist: Hückel Aromaticity and Lk=0.

 Benzene is particularly stable (=aromatic) because the cyclically conjugated π electrons all occupy stable doubly-filled molecular orbitals for which the total π-electron count conforms to the equation 4n+2; the Hückel rule, where n = 0, 1, 2 etc (a rule incidentally not actually formulated by Hückel but by the organic chemist William von Doering, see DOI: 10.1021/ ja01146a537).

-If the transition state for the pericyclic reaction has the same π-electron density suprafacial topology, it is said to be a Hückel system, in honour of Erich Hückel who first indicated why a molecule such as benzene should be especially stable (and also, as it happens, was also the first to formalise the separation of σ and π electrons), and it follows the same 4n+2 rule as for benzene, but this time counting the electrons involved in the reaction rather than just the π-electrons.
+If the transition state for the pericyclic reaction has the same π-electron density suprafacial topology, it is said to be a Hückel system.
+This is in honour of Erich Hückel who first indicated why a molecule such as benzene should be especially stable (and also, as it happens, was also the first to formalise the separation of σ and π electrons).
+It follows the same 4n+2 rule as for benzene, but this time counting the electrons involved in the reaction rather than just the π-electrons in the aromatic ring.

 The advantage of this approach is that aromaticity is quite stable to perturbations to the symmetry (benzene rings in e.g. cyclophanes for example can be bent by up to 30° and still retain their aromaticity as evidenced by e.g. NMR).